UW-HPC/website_revamp/docs/hyak_TOS.md

 # Hyak Terms of Service

 All users of the RCC/STF resources on Hyak must agree to the RCC Hyak terms of service.
 You can read the full TOS below.
-Please agree to the TOS by completing this survey: [Link to microsoft forms survey]
+Please agree to the TOS by reading the entire document.

 ## Eligibility